By MICK ROBERTS ©

 After the Red Bull Inn closed, the property was leased by pioneer ‘whip’, Lewis Alexander.
 Alexander had operated coaches between Sydney and Parramatta since the 1840s.
 He began an omnibus service between Sydney and Bankstown in the 1860s, leasing the Red Bull for use as his city depot.
 He advertised in the Sydney Morning Herald on July 20 1861:

 LEWIS ALEXANDER (formerly of Pitt-street) begs respectfully to apprise his friends and the public that he has taken those extensive premises, in Parramatta-street (late the Red Bull Inn, opposite Tooth’s brewery), where he intends earning on his business – Commission, Sale, and Livery Stables.
 His judgment in horses and other branches stands second to none, coupled with fifty years’ experience in England and the colonies; he solicits their patronage.
 Horses broke to saddle and nil harness.
 Attached to the premises, a paddock, sheds, and loose box, for unbroken or country horses.
 Superior dogcarts, hacks, omnibus, breaks, &c, on hire, at moderate charges.

-Today the site of John Darcy’s Red Bull Inn makes up part of the construction site for the expanding University of Technology.
+Today the site of John Darcy’s Red Bull Inn is part of the University of Technology.

 1839-1851: John Darcy

 1853-1854: Vincent Howell